 Join the Loudest Festival in Canada

 A few years ago Janice, creator of Solo Traveler wrote a guest post on the Festival Acadien de Caraquet.
-The loudest festival in the world is back 2022, and in the first two weeks of August, you can join in.
+The loudest festival in the world is back for 2023, and in the first two weeks of August, you can join in.
 Be sure to save your energy for Aug.
 15 for the Tintamarre, where a parade travels across main street making as much noise as possible for a full hour.

 Visit Fundy National Park for the Highest Tides in the World

 "On a trip to New Brunswick, stop at Fundy National Park to experience the rugged coastline of the Canadian Highlands.
 It's home to the highest tides in the world — tides in this zone reach a peak of around 16 metres, equal to the height of a five-story building!
 After the park, visit the town of Alma for a fresh-cooked lobster dinner.
 The best part of this experience is that you can have a drink, eat a lobster and watch the ocean all in one sitting." — Angela, Travelzoo Member

 Seek Out the Hidden Waterfalls of Fredericton, New Brunswick

 Seek out the waterfalls hidden along the Trans-Canada Highway in Fredericton, such as Garden Creek Falls at Mile Marker #1.
 "It is absolutely gorgeous and is within Fredericton city limits.
 It's nicer than waterfalls abroad!" — Lorry, Travelzoo Member

 Step Back in Time at Kings Landing Historical Settlement